ohbm/osr2025/symposium.md

 ## BRIDGE
 #### Speaker: Kimberly Ray

+<br>Recently, two global trends have converged at a critical juncture, researchers’ push for open science, and policy-makers’ push for the tightening of personal data privacy (PDP) legislation.
+The principles underlying these movements, open science’s call for data accessibility and privacy laws’ emphasis on data protection, often stand in opposition.
+These conflicting movements impede progress in neuroscience, highlighting the need for solutions that balance openness with PDP.
+Recognizing this critical need, the International Brain Initiative recently published a call to action to develop international data governance frameworks (IDGF) for neuroscience to promote international collaboration and facilitate scientific discovery.<br>

+<br>Data governance involves the principles, procedures, frameworks, and policies that safeguard responsible processing of data.
+A robust IDGF is essential to balance open science with PDP laws, yet such frameworks are lacking in neuroscience.
+Effective IDGFs can establish standardized protocols for anonymization, data standardization and sharing, and access permissions, thus enabling researchers to share data without compromising PDP.<br>

+<br>BRIDGE (braindatagovernance.org), is tasked to develop IDGFs to facilitate international sharing of brain and mental health data, addressing the challenges posed by varying legal, ethical, and technical landscapes.
+We will present a Practical Guide to Accessing and Sharing Brain Data.
+This guide will outline a framework for navigating the legal, ethical, and procedural requirements involved in accessing and sharing brain data.
+We will cover the following stages: Project Planning & Proposal Development, Ethics Approval & Informed Consent, Data Collection, Data Processing & Analysis, Data Sharing & Collaboration, Dissemination & Public Engagement, and Data Stewardship.
+We will include examples where possible that apply to researchers globally.
+We will also highlight tools, standards, and resources supporting IDG.<br>

 ## AI for open neuroimaging: opportunities and challenges from an open science perspective
 #### Speaker: Helen Zhou